Inflammation of the liver—hepatitis—has various possible causes, including:

 - Microorganisms, including viruses

-Hepatitis C is a curable disease caused by a virus that infects the liver.
-The virus, called hepatitis C virus (HCV), can cause lifelong infection, fibrosis (mild to moderate liver scarring), cirrhosis (serious liver scarring), liver cancer, liver failure, and death.
+Hepatitis C is a potentially contagious, but curable disease caused by a virus that infects the liver.
+The bloodborne virus, called hepatitis C virus (HCV), can cause lifelong infection, fibrosis (mild to moderate liver scarring), cirrhosis (serious liver scarring), liver cancer, liver failure, and death.